AaltoRSE/reproducibility-short/content/index.rst

 ===================================================================================

-.. admonition:: Notes for the instructor:

-   This course is for new researchers, bachelors and masters students, summer workers and so on.
-The do not have a lot of experience with programming and will not write long programs to start with.
-Emphasize reproducability of workflows and saving your work (instead of just running commands and getting results).

-   Reproducability:
-     - record computational steps and dependencies
-     - keep data as raw as possible (in case of FIONA, raw data cannot be exported)
-     - keep data and code in the same place.
-     - write a workflow to reproduce the entrie paper

-   Quick timings:
-    - intro and motivation: 10 minutes
-    - organizing-projects + git demo: 15 minutes
-    - workflow-management: 15 minutes
-    - dependencies and publishing: 10 minutes
-    - exercises and discussion: 10 minutes

-   10 + 15 + 15 + 10 + 10 = 60 minutes

 Have you ever **lost hours of work** when your computer decided to update itself?
 Or a program crashed when you clicked save?
 Did you maybe delete a file by mistake?